 The Recipes and Pairings page is a good example of how they give foodservice operators "easy to implement" ideas for their menus.

-They worked with Chilies in creating "magnetic poetry" mashup… a way for consumers to create a poem on the great things they like about Chilis and Heinz.
+They worked with Chilies in creating "magnetic poetry" mashup.
+This was a way for consumers to create a poem on the great things they like about Chilis and Heinz.
 The Facebook page garnered over 39,000 fans in 21 days with 139,000 poem entries and 13,000 Chilis opt-in emails.
-This a good example of Content Marketing that leads to capturing new customers that are more likely to convert to actual sales.
+This a good example of content marketing that leads to capturing new customers that are more likely to convert to actual sales.

 Heinz knew their QSR operators were not selling enough ketchup with drive-thru orders.
 Why?
 Moms were not interested in getting ketchup with fries at QSR drive-thrus since the typical flexible portion packs leaked and created a mess in the back of the car.
 Hence the birth of Dip & Squeeze.

-Heinz Foodservice is consistently connecting and engaging Heinz consumers in the away-from-home food service environment and they have 2 constituencies to satisfy, (1) the customer which is the QSR operator and (2) the consumer who is purchasing from the QSR.
+Heinz Foodservice is consistently connecting and engaging Heinz consumers in the away-from-home food service environment, and they have two constituencies to satisfy:

 The Heinz Plant Bottle technology created a sustainable plastic bottle, allowing 30% of the plastic to be derived from sugar cane.
 To promote awareness of the plant bottle, they created a "talking label" on the bottle that gets you to scan the QR code on the bottom of the bottle.
 They are jumping on to the early trend of The Connected Table and since we order and wait for our meal, why not read about this environmentally friendly bottle to while away the time.
 It was a great "cross-channel" strategy since it drove brand messaging beyond their in-store shopper marketing efforts in the supermarket.